 Sand Bar and Tomahawk Lakes are exceptionally beautiful with clear water and sandy substrate, and they are home to many species of birds, game fish, and diverse aquatic plant communities.
 Normally, these lakes are separated by a narrow, privately owned sandbar with established vegetation on it; however, recent high water has allowed the lakes to become connected (image below).
-Unfortunately, invasive Eurasian watermilfoil Myriophyllum spicatum (EWM) has become established in Tomahawk Lake and has been found to be moving into Sand Bar Lake.
-As such, management of EWM is necessary to protect and restore these valuable resources and maintain their status as high-quality waterbodies.
-An integrated management approach that relies on a combination of manual and chemical control methods is recommended to continue for these lakes.
+Invasive Eurasian watermilfoil (Myriophyllum spicatum (EWM)), first identified in 2004, is established in both lakes.
+Since that time, multiple management actions including physical removal, diver/diver-assisted suction harvest (DASH) removal, small and large-scale aquatic herbicide application, and whole-lake aquatic herbicide application have been completed in both lakes reducing the amount of EWM in both lakes to only a few visual identifications.